sudormrfbin/cheatsheet.nvim/README.md

 *solely* to support searching it using `cheatsheet.nvim` -- the format is simple enough to be opened and read normally and can serve as a great quickstart for users.

-## Additional Cheatsheets

-Cheats for other plugins are collected in [contrib](./contrib/cheatsheet.txt).
-Ideally plugin authors would supply their own `cheatsheet.txt`, but since that is not possible for every plugin, they are collected here.
-You can copy them at your leisure.

 ## Acknowledgements